Deepshikha99/CFD_software/README.md

 * In kkkd.desktop file, change the following 2 lines to according to your system:
   * `Exec=/home/khushi/CFD_software/cfd/main.py`
   * `Icon=/home/khushi/Desktop/cfd/index.png`
-* In cfd/main.py file , change the line 18 according to your system:
+* In cfd/main.py file and cfd/project.py file , change the line 18 and line 7 respectively according to your system:
   * `curdir="/home/khushi/CFD_software/cfd"`